lucasvtiradentes/gcal-sync/README.md

 ## License

 This project is distributed under the terms of the MIT License Version 2.0.
 A complete version of the license is available in the [LICENSE](LICENSE) file in this repository.
 Any contribution made to this project will be licensed under the MIT License Version 2.0.

-## Feedback

-If you have any questions or suggestions you are welcome to discuss it on [github issues](https://github.com/lucasvtiradentes/gcal-sync/issues) or, if you prefer, you can reach me in my social media provided bellow.

 <a href="#"><img src="./.github/images/divider.png" /></a>